flenniken/statictea/testfiles/codefile-basics.stf.md

 ### File stdout.expected

 ~~~
+after skip
 ~~~

 ### File stderr.expected

 ~~~
+codefile2.tea(2): w177: Expected 'skip' or 'stop' for the return function value.
+statement: return(1)
+           ^
+codefile2.tea(3): w187: Use '...return("stop")...' in a code file.
+statement: return("skip")
+           ^
 tmpl.txt(12): w182: You can only change code variables (o dictionary) in code files.
 statement: o.hello = "not allowed"
            ^